dsebastien/asciidoctor-packt/README.md

 * Because asciidoc considers double-underscores indicators of emphasis, all styles names are edited to replace __ with _ to avoid clashing

 ## TODO
+* add support for generating the index.adoc file based on modules.txt
 * add Docker support :)
 * annoying warning on Windows: Slim::Engine: Option :asciidoc is invalid
 * fix images